return42/sphkerneldoc/linux_src_doc/drivers/hwtracing/intel_th/intel_th_h.rst

 Output port descriptor, used by switch driver to tell which output port this output device corresponds to.
-Filled in at output device's probe time by switch::\ :c:func:`assign`\ .
+Filled in at output device's probe time by switch::assign().
 Passed from output device driver to switch related code to enable/disable its port.

 .. _`intel_th_device`: